The Right Way to Implement Component-Based Design Systems

 - Button in loading state

-Testing components and iterating based on feedback
+Testing and iterating components

 The real-world advantages of design systems